HKU-BAL/Governome/README.md

 ## Data Preprocessing

 In Governome, we process whole-genome data based on VCF (Variant Call Format) files.
 Specifically, considering that the original VCF files can be overly cumbersome, we provide a simplified version that only retains the rsID and genotype columns.
-You can download this simplified data **here(TBU)**.
-If you find the whole-genome data too large, you can download a simplified version based on `chromosome 20` from **here(TBU)**.
+You can download this simplified data [here](http://www.bio8.cs.hku.hk/governome/Plaintext_Data/).
+If you find the whole-genome data too large, you can download a simplified version based on `chromosome 20` from **here([TBU]())**.
 Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to `2048`.

 In Governome, data is stored in encrypted form.
 To encrypt the raw data, you need to run the following command: